 Imagine you have a problem employee (perhaps you don’t have to imagine, you might already have one!), who is not up to your performance standards, despite still being on probation.
 They often come in late, leave early, take sickies and can’t grasp the concept of deadlines.
 They are frustrating and de-motivating your other employees – and you too.

 You want to fix the problem, and the only option you can really see is terminating the employee.
-So you do, without giving them any reason, which is within your legal rights to do so because they are still within probation.
+So you do, without giving them any reason, which is within your legal rights to do so because they are still on probation.

 However, the employee, who has been fired completely out of the blue in their eyes, is incensed.
 They haven’t been warned about their behaviour, they’re suddenly out of work and they are looking for someone to blame.